printezisn/printezisn.github.io/src/data/posts/creating-fireplace-with-canvas-api.md

 );
 ```

-### 4. Render a bunch of images with the first flame frame
+### 4. Render a bunch of flames

 At first, let's decide the width and height of the canvas.
 Please note that this doesn't have to do with the dimensions it has on the page.
 It has to do with resolution.
-For example, if the canvas is 1920x1080 and the dimensions it has on the page is 640x360, then the canvas's content will be scaled down by half.
+For example, if the canvas is 1920x1080 and the dimensions it has on the page are 640x360, then the canvas's content will be scaled down by half.

 Let's set the canvas to be 1920x1080 (that's 16:9 resolution).